Topographic-Robot/Project-STAR/README.md

 ## Formatting

-Run `./format.sh` before every push
+Run `./format.sh` before every push and `./compare_backups.sh` if you want to verify that the autoformatter didnt mess up.

+for bash: `pip install beautysh`